Optimización usando Servidores

 # Draw a texture on it.

-# Remember, keep this reference.
+# Remember to keep this reference.

 texture = load("res://my_texture.png")